Esri/arcgis-runtime-samples-android/Routing/README.md

  5. Select the **Java Build Path** on the left hand side then select **Order and Export** in the Java Build Path tabs
  6. Make sure **Android Private Libraries** is checked
  7. Run the application

+ **NOTE**: You can get the depedency from our build.gradle file as a compile time depedency